I Pinned It, They Ate It

 To Make The Vinaigrette: Whisk all ingredients together until combined.

-I made these beautiful and amazing Strawberry Lemonade Cupcakes from my Dessert First board for Kendall’s 10th Birthday.
+I made these beautiful and amazing Strawberry Lemonade Cupcakes from my board for Kendall’s 10th Birthday.
 My sweet girl is 10!
 That’s hard to believe.
 These cupcakes were the perfect way to celebrate such a special occasion.

 image via Bites of Sweetness blog